For the purposes of sections 144A.75 to 144A.756, the following terms have the meanings given them.

 "Commissioner" means the commissioner of health.

-"Core services" means physician services, registered nursing services, advanced practice registered nurse services, medical social services, and counseling services.
+"Core services" means physician services, registered nursing services, advanced practice registered nurse services, physician assistant services, medical social services, and counseling services.
 A hospice must ensure that at least two core services are regularly provided directly by hospice employees.
 A hospice provider may use contracted staff if necessary to supplement hospice employees in order to meet the needs of patients during peak patient loads or under extraordinary circumstances.

 "Counseling services" includes bereavement counseling provided after the patient's death and spiritual and other counseling services for the individual and the family while enrolled in hospice care.
 Bereavement services must be provided according to a plan of care that reflects the needs of the family for up to one year following the death of the patient.